Equilibridix/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 12 task prints the type of file

-The 13 task creates symbolic link
+The 13 task creates a symbolic link

 The 14 task copies .html files